Parabiosis: Parabiotic experiments

+Examples

 Discovery of leptin and the role of the hypothalamus in obesity

 Many of the parabiotic experiments since 1950 involve research regarding metabolism.
 One of these experiments was published in 1959 by G. R. Hervey in the Journal of Physiology.
 This experiment supported the theory that damage to the hypothalamus, particularly the ventromedial hypothalamus, leads to obesity caused by the overconsumption of food.
 The study's rats were from the same litter, which had been a closed colony for multiple years.
 The two rats in each pair had no more than a 3% difference in weight.
 Rats were paired at four weeks old.
 Unpaired rats were used as controls.
 The rats were conjoined in three ways.
 In early experiments, the peritoneal cavities were opened and connected between the two rats.
-In later experiments, to avoid the risk of tangling the two rats’ intestines together, smaller cuts were made.
+In later experiments, to avoid the risk of tangling the two rats' intestines together, smaller cuts were made.
 After further refinement of the experimental procedure, the abdominal cavities were not opened, and the rats were conjoined at the hip bone with minimal cutting.
 To prove that the two animals were sharing blood, researchers injected dye into one rat's veins, and the pigment would show up in the conjoined rat.

 In each pair, one rat became obese and exhibited hyperphagia.
 The weight of the rat with the surgical lesion rose rapidly for a few months, then reached a plateau as a direct result of the surgical procedure.
 After the procedure, the rat with the impaired hypothalamus ate voraciously while the paired rat's appetite decreased.
 The paired rat became obviously thin throughout the experiment, even rejecting food when it was offered.